hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 ```

 You will attach that support bundle to your support ticket using the SendSafely integration (as it allows for large file uploads).

+## Windows

+On Microsoft Windows, tools such as [PSCP](https://www.ssh.com/ssh/putty/putty-manuals/0.68/Chapter5.html) and [WinSCP](https://winscp.net/eng/index.php) can be used to transfer the file.

 # Installer based Installs